maxstollmayer/network_course/README.md

 # Course in Network Science - online material

-This repo contains jupyter notebooks mainly and datasets to support the course 'Introduction to complex network analysis' by Prof. Jörg Menche
+This repo contains jupyter notebooks mainly and datasets to support the course
+## 'Introduction to complex network analysis'
+by Prof. Jörg Menche assisted by Dr. Felix Müller from the University of Vienna

 the content based on the online material from https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/